-On comparing all the three sections of the KMAT 2017 exam, the Verbal Ability and Reading Comprehension section was the toughest one and was more difficult as compared with that in the KMAT 2016 exam.
-However, those candidates who were well prepared and familiar with the complete syllabus of KMAT 2017, did not face much difficulty in attempting this section.
+On comparing all the three sections of the KMAT 2017 exam, the Verbal Ability and Reading Comprehension section was the toughest one and was more difficult than that in the KMAT 2016 exam.
+However, those candidates who were well prepared and familiar with the complete syllabus of KMAT 2017 did not face much difficulty attempting this section.

-The questions in this section were mainly based on the candidate’s understanding on the passage contents, correct usage of words, expressions, phrases, and other language based skills.
-Some of the questions from this section were also based on vocabulary, grammar, sentence completion, antonyms and synonyms.
+The questions in this section were mainly based on the candidate’s understanding of the passage contents, correct usage of words, expressions, phrases, and other language-based skills.
+Some of the questions from this section were also based on vocabulary, grammar, sentence completion, antonyms, and synonyms.

 2- Quantitative Aptitude